September 29, 2020

 · Suffers from technical issues when attempting online

 Synchronous applications are only part of the story.
-Let’s now consider asynchronous learning and see how it can help you realize your learning objectives.
+Let’s now consider asynchronous learning and see how it can help you realize your learning objectives and meet the learning needs of your team.

 In contrast to the rigidity of synchronous learning, asynchronous learning is learning that happens at the student’s pace.
-Using this method, the instructor will assign instructional content, set out tasks that need completing, and provide exams that can be completed when on the learner’s time.
-Teachers often have multiple sources they can draw from to design their courses, so they can get instructional content from pre-existing online books and videos and mix those in with third-party learning applications.
+Using a project based learning method, the instructor will assign instructional content, set out tasks that need completing, and provide exams that can be completed when on the learner’s time.
+Teachers often have multiple sources they can draw from to design their courses, so they can get instructional content from pre-existing online books and videos and mix those in with third-party learning technologies and mobile learning applications.
 The result is a very flexible and open learning environment.
 There are many other asynchronous learning examples you can learn from.

 Asynchronous learning activities can happen both in online and offline classes.
 An example of asynchronous learning happening offline is when a student registers for an independent study course.
 Another example is when a teacher assigns a book report or research project that allows students to choose their own path when completing it.